3 Ways That Scleral Lenses Treat Dry Eyes

 If you struggle with dry eye syndrome and have been looking for a more effective treatment method than just eye drops and artificial tears, ask Dr. George Fung about scleral lenses.
 Call the Browz Eyeware to schedule your consultation and learn more ways these lenses can improve the quality of your life.

-Browz Eyeware serves patients in Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, and throughout Alberta.
+Browz Eyeware serves patients in Bridgeland, Panorama Hills, S. Trail Crossing, and , and throughout Alberta.